RosenCodes20/SEDO-Regular-Exam-2/README.md

-Made a change in main (should not start actions!!)
+Made a change in main (should not start actions!!) - Working